|Oxford City Conservatives

 The Oxford Story

 Crisis is a word that is often overused, but in the case of Oxfordshire's health economy it is most apt.
 Gordon Brown's recipe for disaster in Oxfordshire consists of pumping any new money into costly, bureaucratic reorganisation of the Primary Care Trust, the ambulance trust and the abolition of the Thames Valley Strategic Health Authority (organisations created in the past ten years by this Labour Government) and the high cost of specialist services based at our city-based teaching hospitals.
 This together with population growth in Milton Keynes has lead to some 50 million pounds worth of cuts in Oxfordshire.
 One final key constituent in Brown's lethal cocktail is that Oxfordshire already receives the lowest funding per head of anywhere in the country.
+You can access our essay title generator to easily form new topics.

 David Cameron's Conservatives are backing a new, national campaign to underline our support for the staff of our NHS and the patients they serve.
 The NHS ended the last financial year with deficits amounting to £1.3 billion.
 Gordon Brown has now ordered drastic and shortsighted NHS cuts.